 Resuscitation must begin with airway, breathing, and circulation.
 Patients should be placed on a cardiac monitor with pulse oximetry and intravenous access obtained.

 Administer oxygen as indicated by oximetry.
 Angioedema or respiratory distress should prompt early consideration for intubation.

 Limit further exposure.
 This may be as simple as stopping an intravenous drug or removing a stinger.
 First-aid measures, ice, and elevation may be helpful for local symptoms.
 Gastric decontamination is not recommended for ingested allergens.

 First-line therapy for anaphylaxis is epinephrine.
 In patients without cardiovascular collapse, administer 0.3 to 0.5 mg (0.3 to 0.5 mL of 1:1000; pediatric dose, 0.01 mg/kg) intramuscularly in the thigh.
 The dose may be repeated every 5 minutes as needed.
 Patients who are refractory to IM dosing or with cardiovascular compromise should receive intravenous epinephrine.
-A bolus of 100 μg (place 0.1 mL of 1:1000 in 10 mL normal saline) can be infused over 5 ...
+A bolus of 100 μg (place 0.1 mL of 1:1000 in 10 mL normal saline) can ...